Take extra precautions to be sure you and your loved ones—pets included—can evacuate safely during the COVID-19 pandemic.

 - If you have a room you can designate as a "safe room," put your emergency supplies in that room in advance, including your pet's crate and supplies.
 Have any medications and a supply of pet food and water inside watertight containers, along with your other emergency supplies.
 If there is an open fireplace, vent, pet door or similar opening in the house, close it off with plastic sheeting and strong tape.

-- Listen to the radio periodically, and don't come out until you know it's safe.
+- Follow local news outlets online or listen to the radio periodically, and don't come out until you know it's safe.